2025 Kentucky Wildcats football team

-The 2025 Kentucky Wildcats football team represents the University of Kentucky in the Southeastern Conference (SEC) as a founding member during the 2025 NCAA Division I FBS football season.
-The Wildcats are led by Mark Stoops in his 13th year as their head coach.
-The Kentucky football team plays its home games at Kroger Field located in Lexington, Kentucky.
+The 2025 Kentucky Wildcats football team represented the University of Kentucky in the Southeastern Conference (SEC) during the 2025 NCAA Division I FBS football season.
+The Wildcats were led by Mark Stoops in his 13th and final year as their head coach.
+The Kentucky football team played its home games at Kroger Field located in Lexington, Kentucky.

+After the season ended, Mark Stoops was fired after finishing bowl ineligible for the second consecutive year.
+He left Kentucky with an overall record of 82–80, the winningest head coach in Kentucky's football history.

+The Kentucky Wildcats drew an average home attendance of 57,779, the highest of all American football teams from Kentucky.